 - Exploiting vulnerabilities in the hosts, communication networks or perimeter systems

 - Convincing a user to install infected software/apps

-How to create a server malware protection policy
+How and why to create a malware policy

 Just as with any policy, you will begin with the “Why”.
 Why are you creating the policy?
 Presumably it’s to minimize the likelihood and the subsequent impact of an infection.